GreyKeenan/dukesup/index.md

 You cannot end the game by eliminating your own FIEF.

 To use your FIEF, play it in runs/sets just like any other card.
+It doesn't matter whether your FIEF started face-up or face-down.
 If you are unable to take the opponent's FIEF, you must return your FIEF to its position, *face-up*.

 ---